Parvathipuram Manyam district

 Parvathipuram Manyam district is a district in the Indian state of Andhra Pradesh.
-With Parvathipuram as its administrative headquarters, it became functional from 4th April 2022.
-The district was formed from Parvathipuram revenue division from Vizianagaram district and part of Palakonda revenue division of Srikakulam district.The district was once the part of ancient Kalinga.
-The Famous Kamalingeswara Swamy temple was built in the regin of King Rajaraja Deva of Eastern Ganga Dynasty of Odisha in 11th century CE.
+With Parvathipuram as its administrative headquarters, it became functional from 4 April 2022.
+The district was formed from Parvathipuram revenue division from Vizianagaram district and part of Palakonda revenue division of Srikakulam district.
+The district was once part of ancient Kalinga.
+The famous Kamalingeswara swamy temple was built in the regin of King Rajaraja Deva of Eastern Ganga Dynasty of Odisha in 11th century CE.